Ankaj Gupta

 </script>

-• ES6 introduced const and let variables, unlike var variables.
-Both keywords allow us to scope to a block of code, they can be scoped to the nearest pair of curly braces.
+ES6: ES6 introduced const and let variables.
+Unlike var, they allow us to scope to a block of code (the nearest pair of curly braces).

 <script>